LukasPietzschmann/java-dataflow-graph/README.md

 This repo contains the slides for a very short presentation I gave about creating a dataflow graph for java.

 I also made a poster about the same topci.
-You can fint it on [my wesbite](https://lukas.pietzschmann.org).
+You can find it on [my wesbite](https://lukas.pietzschmann.org) under _University Stuff_ > _Project Poster_.

 ## Build it
 1. You need to clone using the `--recursive` switch